-- A site's performance on a measure must meet the 50th percentile target in order to be eligible for RI points on the measure - AND - - Have an RI score of 10% or higher, as compared to the previous year's performance, ending up thereby achieving performance equal to or exceeding between the 50th percentile and not exceeding the 75th percentile, to earn full points. - 3: Site specific and practice type risk adjusted targets will be sent to each participating site in spring 2023. - 4: Most of the clinical measures use performance percentiles obtained from the National Committee for Quality Assurance (NCQA) national averages for Medicaid health plans reported in 2022 as targets.
+- A site's performance on a measure must meet the 50th percentile target in order to be eligible for RI points on the measure - AND - - Have an RI score of 15% or higher, as compared to the previous year's performance, ending up thereby achieving performance equal to or exceeding between the 50th percentile and not exceeding the 90th percentile, to earn full points. - 3: Non Clinical targets will be communicated to the provider network in spring 2024. - 4: Most of the clinical measures use performance percentiles obtained from the National Committee for Quality Assurance (NCQA) national averages for Medicaid health plans reported in 2023 as targets.

-2023 Primary Care Provider Quality Improvement Program Summary of Measures
+2024 Primary Care Provider Quality Improvement Program Summary of Measures